snknitin/CodeChallenge/README.md

-## Decide on a dataset
+## Description and field of interest in this corpus

-- Description and field of interest in this corpus
+- Field of interest for classification model is CLASS

- Field of interest for classification model is CLASS Field of interest for regression model is median_house_value
+- Field of interest for regression model is median_house_value